 Potential Subscriber means a Person who has applied to be a Subscriber.

+Record has the meaning given to it in the ECNL.

+Subscriber Identity Verification Standard means the standard for the verification of identity of potential Subscribers set out in this Schedule 7, as amended from time to time.

 Who must be identified

 The identity of the following Persons must be verified by an ELNO in accordance with this Subscriber Identity Verification Standard:

-where a Potential Subscriber is an individual, that individual;
+where a Potential Subscriber is an Individual, that Individual;

 without limiting paragraph 5, where the Potential Subscriber is a partnership, the Person or Persons signing the Participation Agreement on behalf of the partnership;